OhadRubin/pyacp/README.md

-# PyACP
+# Simple ACP Client

-**PyACP** is a Python SDK for the [Agent Client Protocol (ACP)](https://github.com/anthropics/acp), providing a high-level, async-friendly interface for interacting with ACP-compatible agents.
+**Simple ACP Client** is a Python SDK for the [Agent Client Protocol (ACP)](https://github.com/anthropics/acp), providing a high-level, async-friendly interface for interacting with ACP-compatible agents.
 Build powerful agent-based applications with support for streaming messages, terminal operations, and filesystem capabilities.

 ## Features